 Despite displaying a good overall understanding of what constitutes VAW, Malaysians' understanding of non-physical forms violence is notably lower than that of physical violence (refer to Section 3.3).
-This is especially so for controlling behaviours (such as by denying a woman access to finances or preventing a partner from seeing their family or friends) which received approximately 11.0% of negative or unsupportive responses and between 4-6% of uncertain responses from Malaysians.
+This is especially so for controlling behaviours (such as by denying a woman access to finances or preventing a partner from seeing their family or friends) which received approximately 11.0% of negative or unsupportive responses and 4.6% and 6.3% uncertainty for these forms of controlling behaviour, respectively.

-Additionally, while there were 85.2% responses identifying cyber-stalking to be a form of violence, a lesser percentage (78.1%) identified the behaviour of repeatedly tracking calls, location and activities of a partner as a form of domestic violence.
+Additionally, while there were 85.0% responses identifying stalking to be a form of violence, a lesser percentage (78.1%) identified behaviours of stalking, such as repeatedly tracking calls, location, and activities of a partner, as a form of domestic violence.
 The discrepancy in percentages suggests that stalking behaviours by partners may be regarded as more acceptable by Malaysians.
 This also likely feeds into the problem of society not taking stalking seriously when stalking is perpetuated by an ex-partner, and based on WAO's own experience of supporting stalking survivors, a fair number of stalking cases are perpetrated by survivors' ex-partners.

-With regards to rape, Malaysians exhibited less of an understanding towards statutory rape and the fact that rape is also likely to be perpetrated by acquaintances or people known to the survivor.
+With regards to rape, Malaysians exhibited less of an understanding towards statutory rape and the fact that rape is also likely to be perpetratred by acquaintances or people known to the survivor.